Utah Map

 The lake covers a large area in south central Utah.
 Its 1,960 miles of shoreline (more than the United States' entire west coast) stretch 180 miles northeast from the Utah/Arizona border.
-Three highways provide access at four different points.
-At each access point is a marina.
+The drive to Lake Powell is long from any direction, but well worth the trip.
+There are two marinas at the southern tip of the lake near the dam and a third marina towards the north.
+Vastly separated highways lead to the two areas so its important to plan ahead.

 To learn more about Lake Powell, select a topic of interest from the list to the left.